-As children are so vulnerable because of their specific morphological and psychological make-up, notably their spontaneous behaviour and unexpectedly impulsive reactions, the importance of conducting national road safety campaigns periodically for the benefit of children cannot be over-emphasized, whether such campaigns are directed to children themselves, their parents, their teachers or other road users.
-On this last point, it is particularly necessary that motorists should be urged to exercise special care because of the above-mentioned aspects of child behaviour.
+As children are so vulnerable because of their specific morphological and psychological make-up, notably their spontaneous behaviour and unexpectedly impulsive reactions, the importance of conducting national road safety campaigns periodically for the benefit of children cannot be overemphasized, whether such campaigns are directed to children themselves, their parents, their teachers or other road users.
+On this last point, it is particularly necessary that motorists should be urged to exercise special care because of the range of media including posters, press, radio, television or other suitable means.